Role of Douglas Haig in 1918: 24 March

 By the afternoon of 24 March Haig knew that the Germans were across the River Tortille and were advancing on Amiens.
 Having at first regarded the situation as in hand, he was incredulous at this development.
-24 March was, in Sheffield's view, "probably the most traumatic day (Haig) had endured since" First Ypres in 1914.
+24 March was, in Sheffield's view, "probably the most traumatic day (Haig) had endured since" the First Battle of Ypres in 1914.
 Half of BEF supplies came in to Le Havre, Rouen and Dieppe and passed by train through Amiens, making it a major choke point, although the Germans did not initially realise the importance of the city.
 Planning that winter had left open the question of whether the BEF would retreat southwest or form "an island" around the Channel Ports (Calais, Boulogne, Dunkirk) through which Haig's armies drew the other half of their supplies.
 A retreat on the ports does not seem to have been decided until some days after 21 March.
 Haig remained composed in front of more junior officers.

 Haig dined with Byng on the evening of 24 March and ordered him to maintain contact at all costs with Horne's First Army to his north.
 He told Byng that he was thinning his lines in the north ready to strike "when the enemy has penetrated to Amiens".
 Harris argues that this seems to assume that Amiens would be lost and would need to be recovered to restore contact between Third and Fifth Armies.
 Travers suggests that Haig had written off both Fifth Army and the link with the French at this point, that his telephone call to Henry Wilson that evening was to ask him over to France to discuss a retreat on the Channel Ports, and that he wanted the 20 French divisions at Amiens not to maintain the link with the French but to cover the British retreat or perhaps to counterattack.
 Sheffield argues that orders to Third Army were not a precursor to retreat but "a means to an end", pointing to orders for, if needs be, a counterattack onto the northern flank of the German attackers, and also argues that although GHQ had a duty to consider contingency plans, evacuation was, unlike in 1940, never actually likely.